chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 describe in this tutorial.

 **Attention:**
-The `.config` file has Superpowers, I recommend you to invest some time to understand it better.
+The `.config` file has super powers, I recommend you to invest some time to understand it better.
 Also, keep a backup of your working `.config` files, you can save a lot of time by having a trusted `.config`.
 {: .notice_danger}